thenativeweb/get-next-version/README.md

 ## Quick Start

 Go to the repository and run `get-next-version`.
-The tool will analyse the history of your repository and output the next version for your release.
+The tool will analyze the history of your repository and output the next version for your release.

 ```shell
 $ get-next-version
 ```

-Optionally, you may hand over the `--repository` (or short `-r`) flag to specify the path to the repository you want to analyse, if it is not in the current working directory.
+Optionally, you may hand over the `--repository` (or short `-r`) flag to specify the path to the repository you want to analyze, if it is not in the current working directory.

 ```shell
 $ get-next-version --repository <PATH>